Anas-MG/ROS_SLAM_bot/README.md

 ###### 5-10k mAh Power supply
 ###### 6-9V battery

-## Setting up Rasbperry Pi for ROS remote connection
+## Setting up Raspberry Pi for ROS remote connection
-##### Firstly the Rasbperry Pi needs a system that has ROS in order to work with YDLidar, To shortcut this step i've dowloaded the Ubuntu 16.04 Xenial with pre-installed ROS from Ubiquity Robotics.
+##### Firstly the Raspberry Pi needs a system that has ROS in order to work with YDLidar, To shortcut this step i've dowloaded the Ubuntu 16.04 Xenial with pre-installed ROS from Ubiquity Robotics.
 The instructions are explained on the website.
 Visit https://downloads.ubiquityrobotics.com/pi.html
 ##### On laptop machine I installed ubuntu 20.04 with ROS Noetic.
 Because this will be my main machine for ROS operations.
 ##### On Both machines, I've set the ROS_IP and ROSMASTER_URI in the 'bashrc', Its important in order to access ROS communication masseges.
-- ##### On The Rasbperry Pi machine ROS_IP and ROS_MASTER_URI are same as the machine's network ip
+- ##### On The Raspberry Pi machine ROS_IP and ROS_MASTER_URI are same as the machine's network ip
 - ##### On my laptop ROS_IP is the machine IP and ROS_MASTER_URI is the Rasbperry pi's IP.
-Because The ROS master node is should run on the Rasbperry pi machine.
+Because The ROS master node is should run on the Raspberry pi machine.
 ##### example:
 #####
 ````
 Rasbperry pi bashrc: export ROS_IP=192.168.200.228 export ROS_MASTER_URI=http://192.168.200.228:11311
 Laptop bashrc: export ROS_IP=192.168.200.123 export ROS_MASTER_URI=http://192.168.200.228:11311
 ````
-- ##### Connecting the Rasbperry Pi to the wifi network (The laptop machine needs to connect to the same network )
+- ##### Connecting the Raspberry Pi to the wifi network (The laptop machine needs to connect to the same network )
 ````
 $ pifi add YOURNETWOKNAME YOURNETWORKPASSWORD
 ````
-- ##### Connecting to the Rasbperry Pi from my laptop machine over ssh (the ip would be different):
+- ##### Connecting to the Raspberry Pi from my laptop machine over ssh (the ip would be different):
 ````
 $ ssh ubuntu@192.168.100.202
 ````

-## Testing Lidar with Rasbperry Pi:
+## Testing Lidar with Raspberry Pi:
 again iam using the YDLIDAR X2L for this build.
 The first step is to install the necessary drivers which simply is a ROS package.
 ````
 $ cd catkin_ws/src